onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

     :keyword: MUST
     :validation_mode: static
     :introduced: dublin
+    :updated: frankfurt

-    When the VNF's Heat Orchestration Template's resource ``OS::Neutron::Port`` is attaching to an external network (per the ONAP definition, see Requirement R-57424), and the IPv4 VIP address and/or IPv6 VIP address is **not** supported by the ONAP data model, the property ``allowed_address_pairs`` map property ``ip_address``
+    When the VNF's Heat Orchestration Template's resource ``OS::Neutron::Port`` is attaching to an ONAP external network (per the ONAP definition, see Requirement R-57424 and R-16968), and the IPv4 VIP address and/or IPv6 VIP address is **not** supported by the ONAP data model, the property ``allowed_address_pairs`` map property ``ip_address``